You can never have too many books until you need to move.

 It broke my heart, but we had to do it.

-We were leaving our friends and our life behind in California to start fresh on the east coast, and we needed to declutter and downsize before the move.
+We were leaving our friends and our lives behind in California to start fresh on the East Coast, and we needed to declutter and downsize before the move.

 We were moving in with my Aunt in Montreal temporarily until we found jobs and a new place we could call home.